-Dr. Haxter enjoys therapeutic work with elementary-aged children, adolescents and adults experiencing a variety of difficulties, including anxiety, depression, and conduct problems.
+Dr. Haxter enjoys therapeutic work with elementary-aged children, adolescents and young adults experiencing a variety of difficulties, including anxiety, depression, and conduct problems.
 Dr. Haxter has experience providing direct social skills instruction to individuals with autism spectrum disorders who are struggling with social integration and peer acceptance.
-He has worked extensively with:
+He has also worked extensively with:

 children and adolescents experiencing parental separation or divorce

 gay and transgender youth struggling with adjustment issues

 boys and young men who are reluctant to engage in treatment